tomekz/aws-lab/lab-kafka/README.md

 The lab environment will host a Kafka cluster of three nodes using Amazon EC2 instances.
 Nodes will be running inside self managed docker containers.

-Another EC2 instance will host go microservices that will produce and consume messages from the Kafka cluster
+In the same private subnet an ECS cluster will host microservices that will produce and consume messages from the Kafka cluster

 The entire infrastructure will be provisioned using terraform and ansible and the deployment automation will be done using Github actions